Two mums quit drinking & help other women Thrive

 You have nothing to be ashamed of

 Alcohol is the only drug where the person taking it gets labelled as the problem, rather than the drug itself.
 If a person smokes cigarettes regularly, no one is surprised when that person becomes addicted and starts smoking everyday.
 The same goes for heroin.
-But with alcohol, one of the five most addictive substances on the planet (along with heroin and nicotine), we’re expected to be able to consume it regularly without getting addicted to it.
+But with alcohol, one of the five most addictive substances on the planet (along with heroin and nicotine), we’re expected to be able to consume it regularly without getting hooked.
 If we do, society labels us the problem, not the alcohol.